Runtime Execution Modes

 The emscripten installation is automatically done as part of the build.

-The boostrapper uses its own installation of emscripten, installed by default in $HOME/.uno/emsdk in the WSL filesystem.
-This can be globally overriden by setting the WASMSHELL_WSLEMSDK environment variable.
+The bootstrapper uses its own installation of emscripten, installed by default in $HOME/.uno/emsdk in the WSL filesystem.
+This can be globally overridden by setting the WASMSHELL_WSLEMSDK environment variable.

 WSL Integration for Windows 10

-The integration with WSL provides a way for using AOT, Mixed mode or external bitcode support using Windows 10.
+The integration with WSL provides a way to use AOT, Mixed mode, or external bitcode support using Windows 10.

 This feature is active only if one of those condition is true: